 Quizlet offers a lot of support for English language learners and students with learning differences.
 Select a word or definition, and it will be read aloud.
 Or, in the case of teacher accounts, attach your own audio recording.
 It's also possible to add visual learning aids to cards with specific images or custom diagrams.

-Quizlet has a large range of media that can be used, including a huge pool of licensed Flickr photography.
+Quizlet has a plethora of media that can be used, including a huge pool of licensed Flickr photography.
 Music can also be added, allowing for very targeted learning.
 Or teachers may find something ideal that has already been created and is available in the selection of shared online quizzes.

 Quizlet Live is superb as students are given codes and once they sign in they're randomly grouped for a game to start.
 For each question, a selection of possible answers appear on teammates' screens, but only one of them has the right answer.
-Students must work together to work out which is the correct one.
-At the end, a snapshot is provided for teachers shows how well the students have understood the material.
+Students must work together to determine which is the correct one.
+At the end, a snapshot is provided for teachers to see how well the students have understood the material.

 How much does Quizlet cost?

-Quizlet is free to sign-up to and start using as a free account.
+Quizlet is free to sign-up to and start using.
 For teachers, it's charged at $34 per year to get some extra features, such as the ability to upload your own images and to record you own voice – both powerful options if you want the freedom to create your own study sets from scratch.

 Teachers can also track learner activity with formative assessments and homework as well.
 Teachers can also adapt Quizlet Live, organize classes, use the app, and have no ads.